We build the hive

 Wired in perception, planning, decisioning.

-Three surfaces on one engine.
+Three surfaces on one Hivemind.

 The hive runs live, end-to-end.